 Although the clouds were grey and ominous I decided to head up the gondola to Mt Pilatus anyway, knowing there would be a bit of snow to see up there.
 There was more than just a BIT and panoramic views of the surrounding scenery were incredible!

-Getting there: Catch a bus to Kriens (15mins from Lucerne) to the base of the gondola.
-Purchase your ticket (cost CHF 72.00 round-trip) and take the gondola up to Mt Pilatus.
+Catch a bus to Kriens (15mins from Lucerne) to the base of the gondola.
+Purchase your ticket (cost CHF 36.00 round-trip with the Swiss Half Fare Card) and take the gondola up to Mt Pilatus.
 Dining options are available at the summit as well as a gift shop and views to stay with you forever!

 #5 Zermatt is a sight to behold